raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 --- hint ---

 Making it hard to predict when the windmill will start and stop is easy.
-Just add random number blocks to your `wait`{:class="block3control"} times.
+Just add `random number`{:class="block3operators"} blocks to your `wait`{:class="block3control"} times.

 You will also need to make the numbers **much** lower.
 You will need to experiment to see what works best in your project but the windmill example used `wait`{:class="block3control"} times between `0.1`{:class="block3control"} and `1.5 seconds`{:class="block3control"} only!